Welcome! to the Summer crew: Dr. Jonathan Hunt, Bailey Strecker, Cheyenne CJ Hornback, Anna Gregory, Caleb Astley, Omar Amayem, and Will Nightengale.

 June 9, 2017

-An official welcome to the Summer Crew…Ty Dilley (OUHSC Medical Student), Austin LaGrow (OUHSC Medical Student), Melissa Penton (INBRE Student from East Central University), Parth Patel (Oklahoma School for Science and Math), Daniel Astley (University of Central Oklahoma), Caleb Astley (Deer Creek/Francis Tuttle), and Emma Howard (Edmond Memorial).
+An official welcome to the Summer Crew…Ty Dilley (OUHSC Medical Student), Austin LaGrow (OUHSC Medical Student), Melissa Penton (INBRE Student from East Central University), Parth Patel (Oklahoma School for Science and Math), Daniel Astley (Oklahoma Christian University), Caleb Astley (Deer Creek/Francis Tuttle), and Emma Howard (Edmond Memorial).

 June 2-3, 2017